giacomotolari/full-stack-group-exercise/README.md

 - work in groups with people you do not know;
 - review git, github, react, and everything you have learned so far about the backend.

-## You will receive ***six tasks*** that are "mandatory" and ***one Bonus task*** that you have to perform only if you have time.
+# You will receive six tasks that are "mandatory" and two Bonus tasks that you have to perform only if you have time.

-### What we want most from this exercise is for you to enjoy working in groups, analyzing problems and solving them.
+# What we want most from this exercise is for you to enjoy working in groups, analyzing problems and solving them.

-### You have to manage your time in such a way that you do the important things first and at the same time write clean, readable code (it will buy you time).
+# You have to manage your time in such a way that you do the important things first and at the same time write clean, readable code (it will buy you time).

 Here are the 6 tasks that you need to complete: